US STOCKS-Wall Street surges, led by energy and materials

 July 14 (Reuters) - Wall Street surged on Tuesday, with the Dow Jones Industrial Average ending more than 2% higher as investors bought energy and materials stocks and looked beyond a recent rise in coronavirus cases.

+In extended trade, Moderna Inc surged 18% after the biotech company’s experimental vaccine for COVID-19 showed it was safe and provoked immune responses in an ongoing early-stage study.

+Extended trade in S&P 500 emini futures suggested investors expect Wall Street to rise on Wednesday, with the futures climbing 0.8%.
+Shares of airlines, cruise ship lines, hotel operators and concert promoters also jumped after the report by U.S. researchers on the Moderna vaccine study.

-The S&P 500 energy, materials and industrial indexes jumped more than 2%, while health , technology and consumer staples each rose more than 1%.
+In regular trade on Tuesday, the S&P 500 energy, materials and industrial indexes jumped more than 2%, while health, technology and consumer staples each rose more than 1%.

-Amazon slipped 0.6%.
-It and other recently strong performing technology and growth stocks, including Facebook and Netflix, recovered from deeper losses, giving the Nasdaq a last minute spurt.
+Amazon.com Inc finished down 0.6%.
+A recovery from deeper losses by Amazon and other technology and growth stocks that recently have performed strongly, including Facebook and Netflix, gave the Nasdaq a last-minute spurt.

 “Today is counterintuitive.
 We are reading about California’s economy shutting down and a record spike in cases in Florida, and yet you have energy stocks leading,” said Bob Shea, chief executive officer at TrimTabs Asset Management in New York.
 “We’re seeing a mini-rotation into value.”